A $1.5 billion Government of Canada fund to help Canadian businesses mitigate the financial pressures brought on by COVID-19.

 What is the Regional Relief and Recovery Fund (RRRF)?

-The Western Economic Diversification Canada’s Regional Relief and Recovery Fund (RRRF), totalling nearly $1 billion, is designed to help Canadian businesses mitigate the financial pressures brought on by COVID-19 and allow normal operations to continue.
+The Regional Relief and Recovery Fund (RRRF), totalling over $1.5 billion, is designed to help Canadian businesses mitigate the financial pressures brought on by COVID-19 and allow normal operations to continue.
 It provides funding to Canadian SMEs who do not qualify for the Canada Emergency Business Account (CEBA).

 Who is Eligible?